doingandlearning/bb-avatar-component/README.md

 # Bb-avatar
-This is a readme for your new Budibase plugin.
+This is an avatar component for Budibase.

 # Description
-An amazing Budibase component!
+A content area to display user information and profile image.

 Find out more about [Budibase](https://github.com/Budibase/budibase).